esciencecenter-digital-skills/2023-04-25-ds-geospatial-python-EGU/README.md

 ### After workshop: working locally

-This environment is suitable for short sessions and demonstrations, but [resources are limited](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html)!
-If you want to keep experimenting with Python, we recommend to set up an analogous environment on your computer, and you can do so by [following these setup instructions](https://carpentries-incubator.github.io/geospatial-python/setup.html).
+The solutions described above are suitable for short sessions and demonstrations, but [resources are limited](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html)!
+If you want to keep experimenting with Python, we recommend to set up an environment on your computer.
+You can do so by [following these setup instructions](https://carpentries-incubator.github.io/geospatial-python/setup.html).

 ## Resources